Payday lenders make all sorts of threats, but can they actually follow through and take you to court?

 Let us put your mind at ease.

-If you are served with a court order regarding a defaulted loan, you need to show up.
+You must show up if you are served with a court order regarding a defaulted loan.
+Do not ignore any court summons.

 But if you don’t show, the judge will be forced to rule in favor of the payday lender.
-If you do show, you can make your case, and you might be able to reach an agreement.
+If you do appear, you’ll have a chance to make your case, and you might be able to reach an agreement.

-If you’re in default on a loan and the lender wins in court, the most likely outcome is wage garnishment.
+If you default on a loan and the lender wins in court, the most likely outcome is wage garnishment.

 The Consumer Financial Protection Bureau defines wage garnishment as the following:

 Wage garnishment happens when your employer holds back a legally required portion of your wages for your debts.
 Bank garnishment occurs when your bank or credit union is served with a garnishment order.
 The bank or credit union then holds an amount for the payday lender or collector as allowed by your state law.
 Each state will have different procedures, as well as exemptions from garnishment, that apply to both the wage and bank garnishment process.
 For example, under federal law certain benefits or payments are generally exempt from garnishment.-CFPB

 Asset seizure is not a likely outcome unless you declare Chapter 7 bankruptcy.